 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Underwater seaweed fields
+Underwater algae fields

 The algae grow in shallow water, fixed on cords stretched between small stakes planted on the bottom.
 At low tide, you can walk among these sandy plots.

-The smell of drying algae
+The smell of drying seaweed

-These algae, red or green, have no leaves and look like small, soft branches.
+These algae, red or green, have no leaves and look like small soft branches.
 Their growth cycle is fast: it takes about 45 days to harvest new shoots.

 [Add: discover on the same theme, the very beautiful images of Thib, taken in 2007 all the south of Bali, on the peninsula of Bukit, by clicking here.]

 Update 2019 (almost 11 years after the publication of this article).
 There are no more seaweed farmers in Nusa Lembongan, according to the testimony of a Balinese guide in the article below: